CSGuides/grad-job-guide/_jobs/specific.md

   <p>
   Madeline attended a conference in her last year, and she did end her talk with "I am on the job market".
-Two of her job offers came from institutions where she talked to faculty members as a result of this announcement.
+Two of her job offers came from institutions where she talked to faculty members after this announcement.
   </p>
   </details>